bill-richards/jekyll-site-template/README.md

 Your repo is currently being setup.
 While that's happening you should head along to the settings page where you should enable Github Pages.
-Be sure to set the branch to `develop` and the folder to `/docs` then click save.
-The repo will have been configured and the github-pages action will have been initiated.
+Be sure to set the branch to `develop` and the folder to `/docs` then click save. when you've finished there come back here, and if the configuration of the repository has completed, this [README.md](./) document will have changed.

+If you come back here and can still read this document, click [HERE](./) to see about bringing a little change around here.

 ## If this is not your new repo